SlideRuleEarth/sliderule-python/docs/source/user_guide/ICESat-2.rst

                {"lon": -108.3605610678553, "lat": 39.25086131372244},
                {"lon": -108.3435200747503, "lat": 38.89102961045247} ]

-In order to facilitate other formats, the ``icesat2.toregion`` function can be used to convert polygons from the GeoJSON format to the format accepted by `SlideRule`.
+In order to facilitate other formats, the ``icesat2.toregion`` function can be used to convert polygons from the GeoJSON and Shapefile formats to the format accepted by `SlideRule`.

+Note that the maximum number of points in a polygon supported by SlideRule is 32.
+Use the ``icesat2.toregion`` function's tolerance parameter to reduce the number of points in a provided shape.

 Parameters
 ##########